Chiapas: Dissolution of the Rebel Zapatista Autonomous Municipalities

-In early November 2023, a treaty was signed by rebel Subcomandante Moises and EZLN that announced the dissolution of the Rebel Zapatista Autonomous Municipalities due to the cartel violence generated by Sinaloa Cartel and Jalisco New Generation Cartel and violent border clashes in Guatemala due to the increasing violence growing on the border.
+In early November 2023, a treaty was signed by rebel Subcomandante Marcos and the EZLN that announced the dissolution of the Rebel Zapatista Autonomous Municipalities due to the cartel violence generated by the Sinaloa Cartel and Jalisco New Generation Cartel and violent border clashes in Guatemala due to the increasing violence growing on the border.
 Caracoles (Zapatista community centres) will remain open to locals but closed to outsiders, and the previous MAREZ (Rebel Zapatista Autonomous Municipalities) system will be reorganized into a new autonomous system.

 Geography

 Political geography

 Chiapas is located in Southeastern Mexico, bordering the states of Tabasco, Veracruz and Oaxaca with the Pacific Ocean to the south and Guatemala to the east.
 It has a territory of 74,415 km^{2}, the eighth largest state in Mexico.
 The state consists of 118 municipalities organized into nine political regions called Center, Altos, Fronteriza, Frailesca, Norte, Selva, Sierra, Soconusco and Istmo-Costa.
 There are 18 cities, twelve towns (villas) and 111 pueblos (villages).
 Major cities include Tuxtla Gutiérrez, San Cristóbal de las Casas, Tapachula, Palenque, Comitán, and Chiapa de Corzo.